awilli1186/wee-website/content/script/core/$each.md

 ---note---

-**Note:** The element and index are always injected as the first two callback parameters.
+**Note:** The element and index are injected as the first two callback parameters.